 These video make for excellent promotional pieces on your website and can help with selling the overall experience of your course and the value of your brand.

 Are your brain juices flowing yet?
-The truth is, even beyond these ideas there are many, many ways to bring a fresh marketing angle to your operation.
+The truth is, even beyond these ideas there are many, many ways to bring a fresh marketing angle to your golf operation.
 Putting effort into improving your strategy demonstrates the value of your brand to your customers and will leave them wanting to come back over and over again.

 This season, put technology to use and boost your marketing strategy.
 Just make sure to pair any technology you use with good strategy, well timed campaigns, and clear messaging.